Image: ATV Broadcast

 Evie was joined by John Smith from the Bailey’s Organisation and London impresario Dickie Hurran, who was back for his second show having judged the first show of the new series the previous week.

-The names of the six acts I know appeared on the show are;
+The names of the six acts I now know appeared on the show are;

-- John D. Bryant (guitar / vocalist)
+• John D. Bryant (guitar / vocalist)

-- Kenny Robson (ukulele player & tap dancer) from Essex
+• Kenny Robson (ukulele player & tap dancer) from Essex

-- Danny O’Hara (comedian) from Ireland
+• Danny O’Hara (comedian) from Ireland

-The other four, unknown acts included;
+The other two, unknown acts were;

-- a quick draw caricature cartoonist
+• a quick draw caricature cartoonist

-- a male musical / vocal duo
+• a male musical / vocal duo

 The winner of this show was the guitarist and vocalist John D. Bryant, who would be seen again in the series Grand Final in December.